KingofApp/docs/modules/README.md

 Key | Description | Default value
 ----------------|-------------|--------
 `name` | Module name | ""
-`identifier` | A unique name for your module that will be used to register the module and it's files. | "" `type` | Currently our modules only support Angular | A `version` | Version control | 0.0.1
+`identifier` | A unique name for your module that will be used to register the module and it's files.
+(Only alphabetic characters allowed) | ""
+`type` | Currently our modules only support Angular | A `version` | Version control | 0.0.1
 `author` | Author name | ""